-Kim Case of University of Houston-Clear Lake created this website for educators who are addressing issues of intersectionality, privilege, and social justice.The resources page includes syllabi and handouts for the intersectionality project and privilege videos ready for use in class.
+Kim Case of Virginia Commonwealth University created this website for educators who are addressing issues of intersectionality, privilege, and social justice.The resources page includes syllabi and handouts for the intersectionality project and privilege videos ready for use in class.
 The page also includes a Facebook feed that provides current resources, links, videos, blogs, news stories, and current events for use in the classroom, workshops, and trainings.

 This website, developed by Susan Goldstein, is designed to help faculty infuse social justice issues into their courses.
 The site includes summaries of research findings from recent peer-reviewed psychological journals; videos, podcasts, and other multimedia resources; classroom activities and teaching strategies; and links to professional organizations and scholarly web resources with information on social issue

 Jon Mueller regularly updates this site with class assignments, activities and exercises, online lectures, and new books and articles (and the newest links are marked).
 Search within social psychology for resources related to the teaching of stereotyping, prejudice, and discrimination.